 Take a Virtual Field Trip

-Did your class have a field trip scheduled?
+Do you usually take a field trip with your classes?
 Turn it into a digital field trip.
 Find ways to make the experience interactive.
 Check out Google Earth.
 If using Google Earth is too daunting for your students, consider using the app to make a short screencast.
 Or, create a slideshow of the “field trip” using Google Slides or PowerPoint.
-Leave places for students to respond and add their observations and ideas.
+Create a way for students to respond and add their observations and ideas.

 Consider having students create their own virtual field trips.
 Give students a template to follow as they make personalized field trips to their chosen locations.
 You can share each project for the whole class to enjoy!
 The world is out there to explore!